github/docs/content/actions/use-cases-and-examples/building-and-testing/building-and-testing-net.md

   run: dotnet add package Newtonsoft.Json --version 12.0.1
 ```

-{% note %}
+> [!NOTE]

-**Note:** Depending on the number of dependencies, it may be faster to use the dependency cache.
+> Depending on the number of dependencies, it may be faster to use the dependency cache.
 Projects with many large dependencies should see a performance increase as it cuts down the time required for downloading.
 Projects with fewer dependencies may not see a significant performance increase and may even see a slight decrease due to how NuGet installs cached dependencies.
 The performance varies from project to project.

-{% endnote %}

 ## Building and testing your code